 One way is to find lawyers who are recognized by other lawyers as the best of the best.
 Tom Conlin is a Fellow in two elite trial-lawyer associations: The International Academy of Trial Lawyers, and the American College of Trial Lawyers.
 Membership in both organizations is by invitation only.
 The Academy is limited to only 500 active trial lawyers in America and an even smaller number from around the world.
 The College is restricted to the top 1% of trial lawyers in any given state.
 Both organizations present invitations only after a candidate has been comprehensively vetted for courtroom excellence, integrity, and civility, including interviews of the judges the lawyer has appeared before and the lawyers who have represented the opposing parties in the candidate’s cases.
 Fellowship in these organizations provides assurance that in hiring Conlin Law Firm, you are hiring the best of the best.

-Mr. Conlin has also been recognized as a Super Lawyer each of the past 13 years in Minnesota.
+Mr. Conlin has also been recognized as a Super Lawyer in Minnesota every year since 2008.
 He has also been perennially listed in Best Lawyers in America, and a Top Attorney in Minnesota.
 He is also a member of the American Board of Trial Advocates, and is certified by the MSBA as a Certified Civil Trial Specialist.

 We can list more accolades and recognitions, but that’s not what drives Mr. Conlin.
 Every day, Mr. Conlin is intently focused on doing what is necessary to fully understand his clients’ cases, to expose the false arguments on the other side, so he can win for his clients in court or in settlements.
 While money is a poor substitute for what has been taken from his clients by someone else’s negligence, it’s all we have since there is no magic wand to turn back the clock, and it can help families and individuals get back on their feet after a devastating injury or the loss of a loved one.
 A great trial lawyer must be a great listener, and must be dogged on getting to the truth, following the trail of truth wherever it leads.